 Beauty may be in the eye of the beholder, but when it comes to language, it is strange that some beautiful words have meanings that are… well… a bit ugly.
-Read on to find some beautiful words for ugly, embarrassing, sad or unpleasant things that you might just like to know.
+Read on to find some words that sound very beautiful but stand for ugly, embarrassing, sad or unpleasant things that you might just like to know.

 Read on to find the perfect word to describe how you feel on a bad day, or in bad company!